Predicting Geometric Errors and Failures in Additive Manufacturing: Experimental validation of the proposed methodology

 \section{Experimental validation of the proposed methodology}

-For the purpose of evaluating and validating the proposed methodology several experiments were performed on a variety of models.
+To evaluate and validate the proposed methodology several experiments were performed using various models.
 The models used for the experiments in this section are: a) ``Woman of Pindos", b) ``Dodone Eagle", c) ``Terracotta Warrior" (Table \ref{tab:free-form models}) and d) 3 benchmark models with the same set of part characteristics but of different dimensions (Tables \ref{tab:benchmarks-CAD}, \ref{tab:benchmark 1-printability}, \ref{tab:benchmark 2-printability}, \ref{tab:benchmark 3-printability}).
-All models were printed using the ZPrinter 450 (Binder Jetting technology).
-Each of the test models was printed several times, with a layer thickness of $0.102\,mm$.
+All models were printed using ZPrinter 450.
+Each test model was printed several times, with a layer thickness of $0.102\,mm$.